hazelcast/hazelcast/docs/design/sql/08-expressions.md

 ```

 `eval` is provided with a row and an evaluation context on which the
 expression should be evaluated.
-The Expression doesn't necessary need to
+The expression doesn't necessary need to
 access the row or the context during the evaluation, for instance
 `ConstantExpression` just returns literal values.
 Currently,
 `ExpressionEvalContext` provides access only to the actual dynamic